-This year we replaced all 40 parking machines and they now offer payment via debit or credit card / or Google and Apple pay.
+Parking machines offer payment via debit or credit card / or Google and Apple pay.

 Additionally, a cashless option is also available through our partner RingGo https://myringgo.co.uk/.
 This cashless alternative to pay for parking, allows users to pay via telephone, SMS or using a smartphone app.